Winter is a magical time to visit the USA.

 And there’s nothing worse than arriving at a wintry wonderland and realizing you forgot your wool socks.
 (Though, if you do, you’ll find many great outdoor outfitters across the USA.)
 In addition to your usual clothing, toiletries and accessories, pack cozy clothing, such as sweaters, gloves, hats and scarves.

-If you plan to ski or engage in other outdoor activities, you’ll also need to pack wool socks, waterproof pants, goggles, a sturdy coat and a ski helmet or hat.
+If you plan to ski or engage in other outdoor activities, you’ll also need to pack or buy wool socks, waterproof pants, goggles, a sturdy coat and a ski helmet or hat.
+Some of these items may be available for rental as well, but check ahead with your resort/outfitter.
 Don’t forget sunscreen: It may be cold outside, but the sun’s rays are still powerful, especially when they’re reflecting off the snow.

-Bundled up in warm clothing to ski in Glenwood Springs, Colorado
+Bundled up in warm clothing on a ski outing in Glenwood Springs, Colorado

 Build in Time for Winter Delays